-With respect to Proposal II and Proposal III, the affirmative vote of a majority of shares present in person or represented by proxy at the annual meeting and entitled to vote on the matter is required.
-Accordingly, an abstention on Proposal III or Proposal III will have the same effect as voting "against" the matter.
+With respect to Proposal II, the affirmative vote of a majority of shares present in person or represented by proxy at the annual meeting and entitled to vote on the matter is required.
+Accordingly, an abstention on Proposal II will have the same effect as voting "against" the matter.